MGitrov/TFVC-to-Git/README.md

 ![image](https://github.com/user-attachments/assets/dc86ffe0-237f-4ad6-858f-6ee22c035fe4)

-We can use Caddy as a reverse proxy to switch the Azure DevOps Server from HTTP to HTTPS.
+Caddy can be used as a reverse proxy to switch the Azure DevOps Server from HTTP to HTTPS.
 Caddy automatically provisions SSL/TLS certificates for the provided domain using Let’s Encrypt.

 :link: [**READ CADDY'S DOCUMENTATION**](https://caddyserver.com/docs/)

-If you have used the ```Caddyfile``` provided in the repository, the collection URL you will use in the JSON files is ```https://localhost:9000/tfs/YourCollectionName```.
+**If you have used the ```Caddyfile``` provided in the repository, the collection URL you will use in your JSON files is ```https://localhost:9000/tfs/<your_collection_name>```**.

 From where the ```Caddyfile``` is located run the following command:
 ``` bash